lmagyar/prim-sync/README.md

       - Servername: make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs
       - SFTP Hostkey algorithms: enable at least ed25519
       - Other options can be left unchanged
+- Stop the server (if you have started)
-- Close and restart the whole app, not just stop/start the server
+- Close and restart the whole app
+- Start the server

 ### SSH keys